metableorg/hexagonal-architecture-emf/Chapter01/org.metable.hex.ch01.documents/notes.md

 </p>

 The inner most hexagon is the Domain hexagon.
 Surrounding the Domain hexagon is the Application hexagon.
 The outer most hexagon is the Framework hexagon surrounding the Application hexagon.
+This way of depicting the architecture emphasizes the requirement that the direction all dependencies is from the outside in.
+At the center of the architecture is the domain, whichs is independent of all other parts of the architecture.